 - Has there been a history of bed bugs, other infestations, or illegal activity?

-- Is there public transportation nearby?
+- Is there public transit nearby?

-- What are the rules about smoking, pets, roommates and accessibility?
+- What are the rules about smoking, pets, roommates, and accessibility?

 - Is there laundry available in-suite, or at least somewhere on the property?